cjacobsen2016/language-design/type_variable/intro.md

 // Use type variable in struct. type S struct {
 	T     generic
-	Value S.T     // Use T in struct context.
+	Value T       // Use T in struct context.
 }

 // Use type variable in type assertion.